mozilla/mozregression/gui/README.rst

   the qt4 / python 2.7 version for your architecture.

-Next thing to do is to install the others dependencies.
+Next thing to do is to install the other dependencies.
 It is highly suggested to use a virtualenv here, just be sure to pass the *-\-system-site-packages* flag when you create it to be able to use the system-wide pyqt4.
 See this link (http://docs.python-guide.org/en/latest/dev/virtualenvs/) to learn more